 Now that we've hopefully convinced you of how beneficial it is for your business to be proactive with its customer service initiatives, let's actually discuss what steps you can take to go from a reactive business to a proactive one.

 1. Get to Know Your Customers

-It sounds like basic advice, but getting to know your customers provides a base from which you can grow your proactive customer service.
+It sounds like basic advice, but getting to know your customers provides a base from which you can grow your ability to provide proactive customer service.